LoRA is All You Need for Safety Alignment of Reasoning LLMs: LoRA Bypasses the ``Safety Tax"

 \subsection{Safety Alignment Fine-Tuning of Reasoning LLMs}

-We begin with a reasoning-capable language model and perform safety alignment fine-tuning.
-Specifically, we apply supervised fine-tuning (SFT) on a safety dataset consisting of harmful questions paired with refusal responses, aiming to teach the model to reject harmful requests.
-We choose SFT over reinforcement learning (RL)-based techniques because it is simpler, less expensive, and does not require additional components such as a reward model.
-However, we expect our results to apply to RL safety alignment as well.
+We begin with a reasoning-capable language model and perform safety-alignment finetuning via SFT on a dataset of harmful questions paired with refusal responses, training the model to reject harmful requests.
+Following \cite{huang2025safety}, we choose SFT over RL-based methods because it is simpler, more cost-effective, and avoids the need for additional components such as a reward model. \looseness=-1